Activating non-Hermitian skin modes by parity-time symmetry breaking: Results

-We have $x$-OBCs and hence $x$-NHSE at $\beta\rightarrow \infty$, and if parameters are chosen such that the non-Bloch $\mathcal{PT}$ symmetry is unbroken for all states, no $y$-NHSE can occur, even though we also have $y$-OBCs.
-(Corner NHSE shall occur otherwise, see Supplemental Materials~\cite{suppmat}.)
-This gives the $x$-edge-localized modes of Fig.~\ref{fig2}(a), with $\rm FD\approx 1$.
-By contrast, the other limit of $\beta=0$ recovers $x$-PBCs and leads to $y$-NHSE, leading to $y$-localized states [Fig.~\ref{fig2}(c)].
-In both scenarios, the $y$-OBCs remain unchanged yet, by adjusting the $x$-boundary hoppings, we can ``activate'' the localization in the $y$-direction through $\mathcal{PT}$ symmetry.
+We have $x$-OBCs and hence $x$-NHSE at $\beta\rightarrow \infty$, and if parameters are chosen such that the generalized $\mathcal{PT}$ symmetry is unbroken for all states, no $y$-NHSE can occur, even though we also have $y$-OBCs.
+(Corner NHSE shall occur otherwise, see Supplementary Note 1A.)
+This gives the $x$-edge-localized modes of Fig.~\ref{fig2}a, with $\rm FD\approx 1$.
+By contrast, the other limit of $\beta=0$ recovers $x$-PBCs that eliminate $x$-NHSE, but leads to $y$-NHSE with $y$-localized states [Fig.~\ref{fig2}c].
+In both scenarios, the $y$-OBCs remain unchanged, yet by adjusting the $x$-boundary hoppings, we can activate the localization in $y$-direction through $\mathcal{PT}$ symmetry breaking.

-Interestingly, with partial $x$-OBCs i.e. $\beta=10$, corner modes can appear as an intermediate between $x$ and $y$-boundary localization [Fig.~\ref{fig2}(b)].
+Interestingly, with partial $x$-OBCs i.e. $\beta=10$, corner modes can appear as an intermediate between $x$ and $y$-boundary localization [Fig.~\ref{fig2}b].
 These corner modes are evidently distinct from known higher-order skin, topological or hybrid modes, which require proper full OBCs, and may in fact harbor enigmatic scale-free properties inherited from 1D partial boundary states~\cite{li2021impurity,guo2021exact}.
 We note that some eigenstates always exist at real energies, and are thus always free from the $y$-NHSE.

-To quantify the transition between skin localizations along the two directions, we present in Fig.~\ref{fig2}(d) the average fractal dimension $\overline{\rm FD}$ and its 1D projections ($x$-$\overline{\rm FD}$ and $y$-$\overline{\rm FD}$) over all states as functions of $\beta$, where
+To quantify the transition between skin localizations along the two directions, we present in Fig.~\ref{fig2}d the average fractal dimension $\overline{\rm FD}$ and its 1D projections ($x$-$\overline{\rm FD}$ and $y$-$\overline{\rm FD}$) over all states as functions of $\beta$, where